 THREATS stands for Turnovers, Hacks, Reputation, Economic disruption, Actions, Trouble, and Surprises.
 Crisis protection is not part of your readiness score — it is the shield that protects your readiness score.
-The THREATS framework exists as a standalone seven-category system with four response protocols, because the fastest way to destroy two years of preparation is to have no plan for the moment something goes wrong.
+The full system is at What Is the Exit Ratio 360.
+Scott’s book is available on Amazon. 🎧 Listen on Spotify

 What Buyers Ask About Crisis Preparedness